 PAI is the overall cardiovascular (heart and lung) health ranking.
 Whatever the numerical value, you should see an improvement in your physical well-being as you continue in your exercise path.

 If you’re just getting started and need some basic or rough info, the Mi Smart Band 6 might be a useful training tool.

 The amount and quality of your sleep at night directly impacts how you feel, inside and out.
 This can have an immediate effect on how the following day goes for you, leading to longer-term implications.

 Your sleep also impacts how well and hard you’re able to train.
 So it’s no wonder sleep tracking has become commonplace on fitness trackers.
-The best sleep trackers and monitors for you depend on how much insight you need and what you need it for.
-We hope this has helped in your decision making!
+The best sleep trackers and health monitoring watch for you depend on how much insight you need and what you need it for.
+We hope this has helped in your decision-making!

 Concerned About Sleep Apnea?
 Get A Sleep Test!